Child support is often a stressful issue for a couple already struggling with upheaval in their personal lives.

 Request a consultation by phone or online:

-Zeros in on the Important Issues 5-Stars
+Zeros in on the Important Issues 5-Stars for Our Denver Firm

 "I have found Fred to be personable, conscientious, professional, and straight-forward.
 He expertly analyzed my situation and knew exactly how to go about obtaining the best possible results.
 His expertise in negotiating and in "zeroing in" on the important issues was essential in quickly and efficiently setting the necessary ground rules and getting through paperwork and negotiations."